Mathematics: Social sciences

-Areas of mathematics used in the social sciences include probability/statistics and differential equations.
+Areas of mathematics used in the social sciences include probability theory, statistics, differential equations, game theory, optimization theory, and decision theory.
 These are used in linguistics, economics, sociology, and psychology.

 Supply and demand curves, like this one, are a staple of mathematical economics.

-Often the fundamental postulate of mathematical economics is that of the rational individual actor – Homo economicus (lit. 'economic man').
-In this model, the individual seeks to maximize their self-interest, and always makes optimal choices using perfect information.
-This atomistic view of economics allows it to relatively easily mathematize its thinking, because individual calculations are transposed into mathematical calculations.
-Such mathematical modeling allows one to probe economic mechanisms.
-Some reject or criticise the concept of Homo economicus.
-Economists note that real people have limited information, make poor choices, and care about fairness and altruism, not just personal gain.

 Without mathematical modeling, it is hard to go beyond statistical observations or untestable speculation.
-Mathematical modeling allows economists to create structured frameworks to test hypotheses and analyze complex interactions.
+Mathematical modeling allows the creation of structured frameworks for testing hypotheses and analyzing complex interactions.
 Models provide clarity and precision, enabling the translation of theoretical concepts into quantifiable predictions that can be tested against real-world data.

+Often, one starts from a model of an individual actor – Homo economicus (lit. 'economic man'), and one uses mathematics to deduce the global behavior of the society or economy from the interactions between the individual actors.
+However, this approach is limited by the fact that some important facts cannot be taken into account by the model, such as unpredictable technological breakthroughs and the use of the model by some individuals for maximizing their profit.

 At the start of the 20th century, there was a development to express historical movements in formulas.
 In 1922, Nikolai Kondratiev discerned the ~50-year-long Kondratiev cycle, which explains phases of economic growth or crisis.
 Towards the end of the 19th century, mathematicians extended their analysis into geopolitics.
 Peter Turchin developed cliodynamics in the 1990s.

 Mathematization of the social sciences is not without risk.
 In the controversial book Fashionable Nonsense (1997), Sokal and Bricmont denounced the unfounded or abusive use of scientific terminology, particularly from mathematics or physics, in the social sciences.
 The study of complex systems (evolution of unemployment, business capital, demographic evolution of a population, etc.) uses mathematical knowledge.
 However, the choice of counting criteria, particularly for unemployment, or of models, can be subject to controversy.